 Zhana Todorova (Maritsa Plovdiv); Mila Pashkuleva (Maritsa Plovdiv); Maria-Magdalena Nedyalkova (Maritsa Plovdiv); Viktoriya Ninova (CSKA)

-Abbondanza's extended squad clearly shows a search for balance between experience and prospect.
-The significant presence of players from Maritsa and Levski, who form the backbone of the domestic league, is striking, as is the stable international presence – especially among the outside hitters.
+Abbondanza's extended squad clearly demonstrates a search for balance between experience and potential.
+The significant presence of players from Maritsa and Levski, who form the backbone of the domestic league, is striking, as is a stable international presence – especially among the outside hitters.

-Dividing the preparation into two groups is a strategic move that allows not only optimal physical load but also expands the staff's options.
-The inclusion of Dragan Nesic and the planned matches in China suggest a long-term vision for building a deeper rotation – a key factor for a tournament like the Nations League.
+Dividing the preparation into two groups is a strategic move that allows not only for optimal physical conditioning but also for expanding the staff's options.
+The inclusion of Dragan Nesic and the planned matches in China suggest a long-term vision for building deeper rotation – a key factor for a tournament like the Nations League.

 Week 1 (Brazil, Brazil):